PayNearMe Review

 Integration Assessment

 Three integration tiers.
-Hosted Consumer Portal is a turnkey branded cashier — operators integrate by linking out to a PayNearMe-hosted page, zero PCI scope, days to live.
-Embedded Client drops a payment form inside the operator's UX as an iframe — reduced PCI scope, modest engineering work.
+The Hosted Consumer Portal is a turnkey branded cashier, where operators integrate by linking out to a PayNearMe-hosted page, with zero PCI scope and days to live.
+The Embedded Client drops a payment form inside the operator's UX as an iframe, with reduced PCI scope and modest engineering work.
 Full API Integration uses 35+ REST endpoints (order creation, tokenization, transaction management, callbacks) with the operator owning the full UX.
 Callback Services overlay any tier for synchronous transaction notifications.
 The Web/JS library spins up a payment modal in roughly four steps after a Smart Token call.
-Sample code in Ruby and Java on GitHub (github.com/paynearme).
-Documentation hub at apidocs.paynearme.com is well-organized and complete.
+Sample code in Ruby, Java, PHP and C# on GitHub (github.com/paynearme).
+The documentation hub at apidocs.paynearme.com is well-organized and complete.
 The gap: no native iOS or Android SDK.
 Mobile integration is WebView or REST.

 Risk & Compliance